Is excellent support at a global scale even possible?

-Automated multilingual translations can speed up team communication and break down collaboration barriers.
+A multilingual Service Desk based on automatic translations can speed up team communication and break down collaboration barriers.
 A smaller team will find the solution to your customer’s problems much faster than with bilingualism or human translations.

 Scenario 4: Expansion into new markets with remote support

 Are you in an intangible industry like software or services?
 Then you may expand into new regions and countries without opening local offices or even having direct contact to the customer.
 Perhaps you didn’t even write a go-to-market document.
 Customers simply started buying your product in countries whose capital city you can’t even name.
 And it’s a similar picture when companies in more traditional industries want to expand to new markets.
 First, open a small office to test the waters.
 Second, get customers.
+Third, support them from your central multilingual Service Desk.
 Only then will you start thinking of providing local support.

 Guess what?
 Those new local customers might not be your prime target, but English support turns them off.
 If it’s premature to hire a native speaker to keep them happy, you should still provide multi language support via email with automated translations.
 While your volumes are low, you can bootstrap this.
 Have an account executive or local employee proofread the outgoing messages, and customers won’t get robotic responses.

 Scenario 5: Create easy insights for managers